Blog Home

 • LSV keywords are also great for your SEO, helping boost your rankings for your niche.

 An indie bookshop is unlikely to rank for a search term like “books”.
-But “mystery books for 9th graders” might work better.
-A high school student looking for mystery novels is more likely to search for the long-tail variant than simply “books”.
+But “mystery books for ninth graders” might work better.
+A specific target audience is more likely to search for the long-tail variant than simply “books”.Specificity is crucial for every section of the sales funnel.
+Google prioritises relevance in its ranking algorithm, and customers want specific types of products or services.
+Keywords with low search volume fulfilling that desire are more likely to attract organic traffic and convert.

 There are always bigger competitors in a field (unless you’re one of them).
 That’s just the nature of business.
-They have more money and resources to go after the high volume keywords.
+They have more money and resources to go after the high-volume keywords.

 But in doing so, they leave themselves open.
 A keyword research tool can find terms they still rank for but outside the top 10.
 There’s an SEO meme that says the best place to hide a dead body is the second page of Google.
-I’m not suggesting you revive any dead body (proverbial or otherwise) but you can certainly succeed where they have failed.
+I’m not suggesting you revive any dead body (proverbial or otherwise), but you can certainly succeed where they have failed.

 Great ROI